pingcap/docs/tiup/tiup-component-cluster-enable.md

 # tiup cluster enable

-The `tiup cluster enable` command is used to set the self-enabling of the cluster service after a machine reboots.
+The `tiup cluster enable` command is used to set the self-enabling of the cluster service after a machine restarts.
 To enable the self-enabling of the service, this command executes `systemctl enable <service>` at the specified node.

 > **Note:**
 >